baijum/essential-go/sphinx/introduction.rst

 This chapter provided an introduction to Go programming language.
 We briefly discussed about topics required to become a good programmer.

 Then we covered chapter organization in this book.
-And finally few suggestions for readers are given.
-The next chapter provides a quickstart to programming with Go language.
+And finally, I offer a few suggestions for how to use this book.
+The next chapter provides a quick start to programming with Go language.